Ptolemy’s Almagest

 First printed edition, 1515

 THE first printed edition of Ptolemy’s Almagest was published in Venice in 1515.
 It is based on the Latin translation made by Gerard of Cremona (c.
 1114–87) in Toledo, Spain, around 1175.
-Gerard worked from Arabic manuscripts, which were themselves translations of the Greek original.
-Ptolemy’s original manuscript is thought to have been produced around AD 150 and was long lost by Gerard’s time, a thousand years later, although handwritten copies survived, both in Greek and in Arabic.
+Gerard worked from 9th-century Arabic translations from the Greek.
+Ptolemy’s original manuscript is thought to have been produced around AD 150 and was long lost by Gerard’s time, a thousand years later, but handwritten copies survived, both in Greek and in Arabic.
 Gerard’s Latin translation from Arabic was the version of the Almagest most widely used from the 12th century onwards, so it was natural that it should be the first to benefit from the invention of printing.
 It was followed in 1538 by the first printed edition in the original Greek.

 In his catalogue, Ptolemy listed 1,028 objects forming the classical 48 constellations (see the table at bottom of the page).
 Three stars were deliberately entered twice, since Ptolemy regarded them as being shared between constellations, as follows.
 The star Ptolemy described as at the end of the flow of water from the urn of Aquarius was the same as the one in the mouth of Piscis Austrinus; this is the star we call Fomalhaut.
 The star on the right ankle of Auriga also marked the tip of the northern horn of Taurus; we know it as Beta Tauri.
 And the star at the top of the staff of Boötes is the same as the one on the right foot of Hercules; we call it Nu Boötis.